 As a stand-up comedian, Ken owned one of the largest comedy traffic schools in the state, holding DMV-licensed classes in Bishop and throughout California.
 Prior to joining KIBS/KBOV he was a neighborhood news, travel, and watersports reporter for the San Diego Reader newspaper.

 By the way, he came to KIBS/KBOV as a package with our account executive Sonya Hernandez.

-Other notable bucket list items that Sonya has completed: raising 5 kids, sky diving and catching a bigger fish than Ken ever did!
+Other notable bucket list items that Sonya has completed: raising 5 kids, sky diving and catching a 6 lb trout!

 With over 10 years as on-air talent in the San Diego area, she's bringing a little bit of sass and spice to the Morning Show with Gary Young on the KIBS Chick Block!
-She enjoys being an Account Executive with the KIBS/KBOV sales team, adventuring with her youngest son and BFF-BF, News Director Ken Harrison, driving a shiny red Camaro, and she absolutely loves living in Bishop!
+She enjoys being an Account Executive with the KIBS/KBOV sales team, adventuring with her youngest son driving a shiny red Camaro, and she absolutely loves living in Bishop!